hishan-umayanga/ISS-Live-Location/README.md

 To get the current latitude and longitude of the ISS from the URL http://api.open-notify.org/iss-now.json.The while loop continuously updates the map with the current location of the ISS.
-The latitude and longitude values are converted to x and y coordinates using the m() method of the Basemap object.
-The clf() method is used to clear the previous plot before plotting a red dot on the map at the current location of the ISS.
-The current time is added to the plot title using the strftime() method of the datetime module.
-The show() and pause() methods are used to display the plot and pause for 1 second between updates.